jido/Arcadam/Quirks.md

 Hopefully the issue is easy to spot for writers.

 ```
-  A code block
+> An indented paragraph

   A normal paragraph
     with uneven indent
 A new paragraph
 ```

-All lines in an indented paragraph are expected to have the same indent, so this is considered incorrectly formatted.

 A line with no indent after an indented line always starts a new paragraph, even if it follows a normal paragraph.
 There should be an empty line between the paragraphs.

 ```
 .
 Item in a numbered list
-  continued on the next line
+> continued on the next line

   Another paragraph attached

-+
+// Non-indented line
   That is a code block
 ```

-If the first indented line is a list item (starts with "1.", dots, stars or contains ":: ") then it is never treated as code.
 A list item can contain multiple indented paragraphs or delimited code blocks.

-It can also contain a non-delimited code block introduced with "+" on an empty line.
+Any non-indented line which doesn't start with ">" or "." unsets the nesting level, even a comment.

 ## Tables